 The CCI Worry and Rumination Course is a structured group treatment focused on equipping you with practical skills and strategies to address repetitive negative thinking.
 This can help improve related symptoms of anxiety and depression.
 The treatment approach used is Metacognitive Therapy.
 This is based on the premise that our initial negative thoughts are NOT the problem, but how we respond to our negative thoughts is the issue.
-We often respond to our negative thoughts in unhelpful ways, because of certain beliefs we may not realise we hold about worry and rumination.
+We often respond to our negative thoughts in unhelpful ways that can increase anxiety and depression, because of certain beliefs we may not realise we hold about worry and rumination.

 The Worry and Rumination Course provides education about the factors that keep worry and rumination going, and introduces cognitive-behavioural strategies to address these.
 Treatment strategies include:

 Each Worry and Rumination Course runs for 6 weekly sessions of 2 hours, with a follow-up session 4 weeks after the 6th session; groups are run periodically throughout the year.
 All appointments take place during normal business hours (Monday-Friday, 9am-5pm).
-The Worry and Rumination Course is held at our clinic in Northbridge.
+The Worry and Rumination Course is run by clinical psychologists and sessions are held at our clinic in Perth, Western Australia.
 As CCI forms part of the public mental health system, the service we offer is free.
-Each Worry and Rumination Course runs for 6 weekly sessions of 2 hours, with a follow-up session 4 weeks after the 6th session.
-All appointments take place during normal business hours (Monday-Friday, 9am-5pm).
 There is typically a waiting list for our service, which can be several months.
 If you are interested in attending the Worry and Rumination Course at CCI, please ask your GP or psychiatrist to refer you to our service.

 Phone: (08) 9227 4399

 Fax: (08) 9328 5911